"*" indicates required fields

 6: I consistently apply evidence-based ecological knowledge when making decisions in everyday life or community projects, and I do so effectively to support sustainability.

-I regularly reflect on my own values, behaviours, and habits to align them with sustainability principles.
-(Skill/Attitude mix — could fit both)(Required)
+28. I regularly reflect on my own values, behaviours, and habits to align them with sustainability principles.
+(Skill)*

 1: I place little value on reflecting on my own values, behaviours, or habits in relation to sustainability.